LPontes/LULC_app/README.md

 The app uses a Classification Tree algorithm to predict landcover from Sentinel-2 image

-To train the model data was colected as described on the 'retrieve_data' notebook.
+To train the model data was colected as described on the 'retrieve_data' [notebook](https://github.com/LPontes/LULC_app/blob/master/notebooks/data_retrieve.ipynb).
 - The data acquisicion process was taken using the Earth Engine python API and the geemap package

--
-The modeling step can be found on notebook/modeling.ipynb
+The modeling step can be found on [modeling.ipynb](https://github.com/LPontes/LULC_app/blob/master/notebooks/modeling.ipynb)

 Deployment and hosting were acomplish with Heroku.
 - The web app can be accessed on: [LULC_app](https://predict-land-cover-br.herokuapp.com/)

-* warning: This is a in progress project and there are improvements in the modeling process that are needed for a reliable result.
+**warning:** This is a in progress project and there are improvements in the modeling process that are needed for a reliable result.

 ## Credits
 - Google Earth Engine
 - geemap
 - Sentinel images
+- Heroku